For 29 years, a group of visionary community leaders has ensured Elm’s success through their extraordinary gifts of time, treasure, and talent!

 Andrew Forsyth (he/him/his) | President

 Andrew Forsyth is the board president of Elm Shakespeare Company.
-Andrew currently serves as strategic advisor for university life at Yale University, from where he received his Ph.D. in 2017.
-He advises senior university leaders, is a trusted partner in the creation and oversight of major projects—including recent diversity, equity, and inclusion initiatives—and is a collaborator and consensus-builder on institutional priorities, working with varied university and community stakeholders.
+Andrew is associate dean and chief of staff in Yale College, coordinating strategic planning for Yale’s undergraduate program, supporting the dean as a senior advisor, and serving as a liaison with offices across the College and the broader university.
 A native of Glasgow, Scotland, ESC’s outstanding professional performances, innovative educational programming, and community partnerships have enriched his life since 2011.
 He is proud to serve with enthusiastic and dedicated board members, Producing Artistic Director Rebecca Goodheart, and the company’s talented artists and staff in bringing people together through Shakespeare—of all backgrounds, perspectives, and experiences—to celebrate our shared humanity and strengthen community in Greater New Haven.
 Andrew lives in New Haven with his spouse Josh Goodbaum, a lawyer who represents employees and other civil rights plaintiffs in litigation and negotiation.

 Evelyn Gard (she/her/hers)